QuelleQim/MS3-the-reading/README.md

 The project passes through the w3 html validator with one warning.
 The warning stated that a section was without headings "From line 70, column 5; to line 70, column 13".
 Upon further investigation, for this project there is no need for headings in that part of the project and will therefor not be added, due to customization preferences.
+Validator done 14-01-2021 11:05.

 - [validator.w3.org](https://validator.w3.org/)

 ### jshint
 The project passes through the w3 html validator without warnings.
+Validator done 14-01-2021 11:14.

 - [jshint.com](https://jshint.com/)